pgxcentre/genipe/_sources/tutorials/tutorial_linear.txt

    The following figure shows the comparison between *Plink* and :py:mod:`gwip` for the same analysis, but using the default probability threshold of 0.9 (excluding imputed genotypes with poor quality).
+Hence, 163,670 markers were compared.

    .. figure:: ../_static/images/Linear_Diff.png
       :align: center